qdrant/docs/qdrant/v1.2.x/filtering.md

 )
 ```

-This happens because both points are matching the conditions.
+This happens because both points are matching the two conditions:

+- id: 1 matches a=1 on data[1].a and b=2 on data[1].b
+- id: 2 matches a=1 on data[0].a and b=2 on data[1].b

-To retrieve only the point with id 1, you would need to use a nested object filter.
+To retrieve only the points which are matching the conditions on an array element basis, that is the point with id 1 in this example, you would need to use a nested object filter.

 Nested object filters allow arrays of objects to be queried independently of each other.